ymijsters/My_Data_Practical/README.md

 # Review all the books in each group to see if there's a paragraph in which two females interact
 for book_name, char_int in russian_19th_century_char_interactions.items():
     female_int = False
+    # Go over each pair of characters interacting per paragraph
     for char_tuple in char_int.keys():
+        # See if there is one pair of characters in a paragraph that are both female
         if russian_19th_century_char_gender_dict[book_name][char_tuple[0]] and russian_19th_century_char_gender_dict[book_name][char_tuple[1]]:
             female_int = True
             break